 Civil War Reading

 Catton, Bruce.
-The Civil War.
+The Civil War (paid link).
 New York: Houghton Mifflin Company, 2005.
 Catton’s book is a clear, compelling, and classic one-volume introduction to the U. S. Civil War for the general reader.

 Coates, Earl J., and Dean S. Thomas.
-An Introduction to Civil War Small Arms.
+An Introduction to Civil War Small Arms (paid link).
 Gettysburg, PA: Thomas Publications, 1990.
 This book is an illustrated introduction to Civil War muskets, rifles, carbines, revolvers, and ammunition.
 It is especially helpful for Civil War students who want to understand the battlefield story, but do not want to dive too deeply into weaponry.

 Davis, William C. The Civil War: National Park Civil War Series.
 Hatboro, PA: Eastern National, 2007.
 Published by the National Park Service, this small book has many maps and photographs.
 It is very clearly written.